jalbam/CrossBrowdy/README.md

 # Download
 To include it in your project and start using it, the most common way to download [CrossBrowdy](https://crossbrowdy.com/ "CrossBrowdy web site") for production is through the [Download section](https://crossbrowdy.com/download "Download CrossBrowdy") from the official web site.

-You can also download [CrossBrowdy](https://crossbrowdy.com/ "CrossBrowdy web site") from GitHub directly.
+You can also download [CrossBrowdy](https://crossbrowdy.com/ "CrossBrowdy web site") from [the GitHub repository](https://github.com/jalbam/CrossBrowdy/ "CrossBrowdy's GitHub repository") directly.
 Just download the whole content of the **[dist/](https://github.com/jalbam/CrossBrowdy/blob/master/dist/)** folder.

 Alternatively, from the command line (shell), you can also use one of the following commands to download [CrossBrowdy](https://crossbrowdy.com/ "CrossBrowdy web site") while you are in your project folder: